awsdocs/amazon-ec2-user-guide/doc_source/efa-start.md

    ```

 1. Install the EFA software\.
-   + If you intend to use EFA with Open MPI, you must install the EFA software with Libfabric and Open MPI, and you must skip **Step 5: Install Intel MPI**\.
+   + If you intend to use EFA with Open MPI, you must install the EFA software with Libfabric and Open MPI, and you must skip **Step 5: \(Optional\) Install Intel MPI**\.

      To install the EFA software with Libfabric and Open MPI, run the following command\.